 - Instead, cryptocurrencies are an as-yet autonomous and largely unregulated worldwide system of currency.
 Traders of such currencies put their trust in a digital, decentralised and partially anonymous system that relies on peer-to-peer networking and cryptography to maintain its integrity.

 The value of cryptocurrencies is highly volatile.

-- The market for the Supported Currencies is still relatively new and uncertain.
-The price or value of cryptocurrency can rapidly increase or decrease at any time and may even fall to zero.
+- The market for the Supported Cryptocurrencies is still relatively new and uncertain.
+The price or value of cryptocurrency (including Supported Cryptocurrencies) can rapidly increase or decrease at any time and may even fall to zero.
 The risk of loss in trading or holding an interest in cryptocurrencies can be substantial and can result in the loss of the entire value of your interest in cryptocurrency.

 - The cryptocurrency market is highly susceptible to market manipulation and other misuse for illegal activities.
 The market is likely to be adversely affected if law enforcement agencies investigate any allegedly illegal activities on the Cryptocurrency Exchange or any other cryptocurrency platform.

 - More generally, cryptocurrencies are susceptible to bubbles or loss of confidence (irrational or otherwise), which could collapse demand relative to supply.
 For example, confidence might collapse in any given cryptocurrency because of unexpected changes imposed by the software developers or others, a government crackdown, the creation of superior competing alternative currencies, or a deflationary or inflationary spiral.
 Confidence might also collapse because of technical problems: if the anonymity of the system is compromised, if money is lost or stolen, or if hackers or governments are able to prevent any transactions from settling.

 Cryptocurrency Exchanges are vulnerable to cyber attacks.